 Life is short.

 I am left with 24ish hours on the weekend.
 How do I want to spend my time?
-Spoiler Alert: it doesn’t rhyme with cleaning or maintaining.
+Well, it doesn’t rhyme with cleaning or maintaining.

-These are activities I prefer to replace with soul sucking adulting: going for a run by the river where I can watch geese heckle each other.
+I prefer to replace with soul sucking adulting with going for a run by the river where I can watch geese heckle each other.
 Laughing at myself as I try to twist my tongue into a new French word.
-Crafting letters into something that someone will find pleasant to read.
+Crafting letters into something that someone will find inspiring.

-Spend less to live more has been a motto for decluttering and I. It’s something we value and invest in frequently.
-Because my life is worth more than how much I can spend.
+Spend less to live more has been an infrequent motto.
+It’s something to value and invest in, frequently.
+My life is worth more than how much I can spend.